Acne: Causes, Prevention, Treatment, and More

 - Nodules (Solid and painful lumps under the skin surface)

 - Cysts (contain pus, are painful and usually appear as large lumps)

-If self-care doesn’t help getting rid of acne, some medications as well as procedures are available for the purpose of treatment.
+If self-care doesn’t help treating acne, some medications, as well as procedures, are available for the purpose of treatment.

 You can consult your dermatologist or doctor in order to get a proper treatment plan as per your needs.

-Most of the medications that are available for the purpose of treatment contain ingredients that can reduce oil or help killing the bacteria in your skin.
+Most of the medications that are available for treating acne contain ingredients that can reduce oil or help to kill the bacteria in your skin.